DysonLewis/CIS-17-Final-Project/README.md

    - **Checkmate:** The game ends when a king is in check, and there is no legal move to escape.
 This results in a victory for the attacking player.

 10. **Stalemate:**
-    - The game ends in a draw if a player has no legal moves but is not in check.
+    - The game ends in a draw if a player has no legal moves but is not in check, or if there has a been a 3-fold repitition in moves (player has kept readting the same move over and over again)

 ## Data Structures and Algorithms
 The program uses various data structures and algorithms to implement the chess logic efficiently.